Victory ship

-The Victory ship was a class of cargo ship produced in large numbers by American shipyards during World War II.
-They were a more modern design compared to the earlier Liberty ship, were slightly larger and had more powerful steam turbine engines, giving higher speed to allow participation in high-speed convoys and make them more difficult targets for German U-boats.
-A total of 531 Victory ships were built in between 1944 and 1946.
+The Victory ship is a class of cargo ships produced in large numbers by American shipyards during World War II.
+They were a more modern design compared to the earlier Liberty ship, were slightly larger and had more powerful steam turbine engines, giving them higher speed to allow participation in high-speed convoys and make them more difficult targets for German U-boats.
+A total of 534 Victory ships were built from 1944 to 1946.

 VC2 design

 Victory cargo ships are lined up at California Shipbuilding Corporation in Los Angeles, California.